dashdashzako/dashdashzako.net/content/post/handling-video-buffered-time-ranges/index.md

 `start: 103.483107, end: 106.277733`) and the following ones (i.e.
 `start: 107.302, end: 124.305`)?

-After trying on both Firefox and Safari, I got different results.
-None of the browsers results were similar to the others, so I thought may be assuming browsers were doing it right was a bad assumption in the first place.
+I then tried on both Firefox and Safari, I got different results.
+None of the browsers results were similar to the others, so I thought may be assuming browsers were doing it right **and** consistently was a bad assumption in the first place.

 What looked like a satisfying answer for this behaviour came from the [W3C embedded content about HTMLMediaElement](https://www.w3.org/TR/html50/embedded-content-0.html#best-practices-for-implementors-of-media-elements):